rudojaksa/evgen/README.md

     evgen [OPTIONS] [NUM]

 ### DESCRIPTION
-Evgen generates a stream of NUM events.
-Infinite loop without NUM specified.
+Evgen generates a stream of NUM events, or infinite loop without NUM specified.
 Events consist from action and context.
 Events generation policies are:

 1. random - choose any random event,